Allaman/knowledge.rootknecht.net/pages/01.home/cli-applications/item.md

 - download videos from video platforms
 - written in Python
 - by far not limited to youtube
-- convert them to mp4
+- convert videos to mp4